Prajnapunya09/Food-price-finder/README.md

 ## ✨ Key Features
 - Easy-to-use food search bar
 - Predefined menu with food items and their prices
+- If a food item is not found, the app will display **"Food item not found"**
 - Simple and responsive design
 - Runs directly in the browser without setup